nhsconnect/prm-gp2gp-transfer-classifier/README.md

 The data pipeline can be installed via `python setup.py install`, or packaged into a docker container via `docker build`.
 Alternatively, you can download one of the docker containers already published to ECR.

-The main code entrypoint is via `python -m prmdata.pipeline.platform_metrics_calculator.main`.
+The main code entrypoint is via `python -m prmdata.pipeline.main`.

 ### Extracting Spine data from Splunk